Updated on: 3/6/2019

 As we noted at the time, one woman was killed in the crash – which took place on Juanita Drive NE in Kirkland – and four others sustained moderate to serious injuries.
 Hudson had been driving her minivan at about 9 p.m. for some time at this point, and bystanders reportedly witnessed her collide with a large rock before she backed out of her own driveway before the crash occurred.

 In fact, one person who had been driving behind Hudson even called 911 just before the collision occurred in an effort to report a potential drunk driver to the police.
-Police records show that Hudson herself admitted to consuming wine and taking prescription anti-depressant medication before getting behind the wheel, resulting in the impaired-driving collision on Juanita Drive NE.
+Police records show that Hudson herself admitted to consuming wine and taking prescription anti-depressant medication before getting behind the wheel, resulting in the drunk driving collision on Juanita Drive NE.

 Hudson is among the first cluster of DUI offenders to face the recently implemented changes to Washington State DUI laws.
 Under the new legislation, DUI vehicular homicides are recognized as the equivalent to manslaughter.
 The old law would have carried about a three-and-a-half year prison term, but now drivers like Hudson could face close to ten years.